co-operating-systems/PhD/UseCases/ClientAuth.md

    foaf:homepage <https://www.credit-agricole.fr/> .
 ```

-Then that plus the chain of links from Kansas to Infogreffe constitutes a proof that the Credit-Agricole website is a `won:BankingWebSite` and hence that the banking app is allowed to access it, and so that the Wallet in the Launcher App can sign requests going to the credit-agricole web site.
+Then that plus the chain of links from Kansas to Infogreffe constitutes proof that the Credit-Agricole website is a `won:BankingWebSite` and hence that the banking app is allowed to access it, and so that the Wallet in the Launcher App can sign requests going to the Credit-Agricole web site.

 todo: it would be interesting to express this chain of trust as a set of N3 rules.